stratosida/ida-regression/docs/SAP_crash2.md

 The outcome variable, early death (i.e., death within 28 days from injury) must be computed from the time span between date of death and date of randomisation using the following logic:

 * transform ddeath and trandomisation into an interpretable date format and then compute the difference
-* interpret NAs as 'not died within study period, at least not within 28 days'
+* interpret missing (i.e. NAs) as 'not died within study period, at least not within 28 days'
 * if patients died after 28 days, treat as alive